 NOTE 2: The interaction between the AF and 5G-RG may be out of 3GPP scope.

 NOTE 3: The virtual identifier corresponds to 5G-RG's subscription information in UDM.

+NOTE 4: For the differentiated QoS aspect, this solution can be applied to both static and randomized MAC address cases.
+But for the charge aspect, this solution can only be applied to static MAC address case.

 Figure 6.6.1-1: architecture for non-3GPP devices connected behind a 5G-RG